okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 With Identity Engine, you can use hCAPTCHA and reCAPTCHA services with the redirect or embedded authentication deployment models.

-The following table explains the three distinct approaches used by Identity Engine for user authentication:
+The following table explains the three deployment models used by Identity Engine:

 | **Deployment Model**|**Description**|
 | :-------- | :------- |